Ivo Crapp: Western Australia

 In 1906, Crapp was enticed to move to Kalgoorlie, Western Australia on the promise of employment and a contract from the Goldfields Football Association.
 Crapp found that no job existed for him, the proposed employment having fallen through, and departed by train to Perth, intending to return to Melbourne.
 West Australian Football Association (WAFA) officials, however, managed to intercept Crapp and convince him to umpire the first round in their Perth-based competition.

 The Association quickly offered him a contract having seen the quality of his umpiring.
 He was as outstanding in the WAFA as he had been in the VFL, and he was appointed to the 1906 finals series and the grand final.
 Crapp became the first-choice umpire in the newly-named West Australian Football League (WAFL) and he umpired every final until 1914 – a total of 30 in all.
 Crapp also umpired four West Australian State Premiership matches; in 1906, 1909 and 1913.

 In 1914, Crapp travelled to Sydney as the Western Australian representative umpire at the Australian National Football Council Carnival.
-In the WAFL, Crapp umpired 177 games before his retirement in 1919, for a career total of 352 games.
-His last major appointment (by request of the VFL) was to the 1921 interstate match between Western Australia and Victoria, when he was aged 48.
+In the WAFL, Crapp umpired 177 games before his retirement in 1919, for a career total of 353 games.
+His last major appointment, by request of the VFL, was to the 1921 interstate match between Western Australia and Victoria, when he was aged 48.

-Crapp's 17 grand finals as a field umpire (across the VFL and WAFL) remains an elite Australian rules football record as of 2023, and is extremely unlikely to ever be beaten.
-His total of 352 career matches as a field umpire was the first-class record until broken by VFL/AFL umpire Rowan Sawers in 1995, and Crapp's 25 seasons as a field umpire remained a record until AFL umpire Shane McInerney officiated his 26th (and final) season in 2019.
+Crapp's 17 grand finals as a field umpire in the VFL and WAFL remains the elite Australian rules football record as of 2026, and is exceedingly unlikely to ever be beaten.

+His total of 353 career matches as a field umpire remained the elite Australian rules football record until it was broken by VFL/AFL umpire Rowan Sawers in 1995, while his 47 finals matches remained the record until broken by WAFL and AFL umpire Brett Rosebury in 2015, and his 25 seasons as a field umpire remained the record until AFL umpire Shane McInerney officiated his 26th (and final) season in 2019.